Skip to main content

 · 2 min read

-People don't want to make complicated decisions about their future, they just desire peace of mind that they are doing the right things and heading in the right direction.
+People don't want to make complicated decisions about their future.
+They want peace of mind that they're doing the right things and heading in the right direction.

-Agency is the capacity to act with intention and effect toward meaningful goals, within a given environment.
+Agency is the capacity to act with intention and effect toward meaningful goals.

 AI Business Models